opencredit/BadgeOS-LearnDash-Add-on/readme.txt

 In addition to all of the out-of-the-box features in BadgeOS core, the BadgeOS LearnDash Add-on allows you to award achievements and badges based on these additional triggers:

-*   **Course Enrollments:**

-   *   Enroll in a specific course
-   *   Enroll in any course
-   *   Enroll in a course from a specific category
-   *   Enroll in a course from any category

 *   **Courses:**

    *   Complete a specific Course
    *   Complete any Course
-   *   Complete a course from a specific Course category
+   *   Complete a course from a specific Tag
-   *   Complete a course from any Course category

 *   **Lessons:**